-The Bachelor of Science in Nursing (BScN) Honours Program is for a select group of highly achieving students drawn from the BScN Collaborative Program.
+The Bachelor of Science in Nursing (BScN) Honours Program is for a select group of highly achieving students drawn from the BScN Collaborative Program and the BScN After Degree Program.
 The BScN-Honours Program provides the same clinical preparation as the BScN-Collaborative Program, as well as opportunities to gain more in-depth knowledge in the area of research and be mentored by a Faculty of Nursing Researcher.
 The Honours Program has slightly different course sequencing than the BScN-Collaborative Program.
 Specifically, the seminar courses NURS 399 - Selected Topics in Nursing Research and NURS 499 - Scholarly Project in Nursing.

 The seminar courses NURS 399 and NURS 499 guide students in advanced exploration of topics related to nursing knowledge development and practice.
 Students work closely with a faculty supervisor to develop a research proposal in NURS 399.
 Students conduct the research in the summer between NURS 399 and NURS 499.
 The focus of NURS 499 is advancing knowledge in specific areas of nursing practice and research, writing a project report, and presenting project research results.